gpt-mind/gpt-mind-prompts/README.md

 - params - An object containing the parameter values.
 - apiKey - A string representing the API key to use for the OpenAI API.
 - settings - An optional object containing additional settings to use for the OpenAI API.
+- responseFields - An optional array of strings representing the fields to return from the OpenAI API response.
+Defaults to ['results'].
 Returns a Promise that resolves to a string representing the completed prompt.

 ## Example Usage